 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Mobile is July, with an average of 17.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 60% on July 26.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Mobile experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Mobile.
-The most rain falls during the 31 days centered around July 19, with an average total accumulation of 5.8 inches.
+The month with the most rain in Mobile is July, with an average rainfall of 5.7 inches.

-The least rain falls around October 18, with an average total accumulation of 3.3 inches.
+The month with the least rain in Mobile is October, with an average rainfall of 3.3 inches.